blkFinch/blkfinch.github.io/_notes/Public/Love.md

 tags:
 ---

-What does [[Crowley]] mean when he talks about Love?
+What does [[Aleister Crowley]] mean when he talks about Love?
 Do other occults talk about Love?
 Concepts like:
 - Agape
 - eros